-There’s no doubt that both CMSes require one to learn how they work, and how to use them, respectively.
-However, when compared, both are completely different from each other.
-WordPress is fairly easy for a new user to get started with, while Joomla requires some learning curves for a new user to get started with.
+There’s no doubt that both CMSes requires one to learn how they work, and how to use them, respectively.
+However, when Joomla 4 vs WordPress are compared, they are completely different from each other!
+WordPress is fairly easier for a new user to get started with, while Joomla requires some learning curves for a new user to get started with.

 When it comes to appearance, Joomla and WordPress come with loads of templates/themes (both free and premium) that you can use to beautifully your WordPress or Joomla website.
 Whether in Joomla or in WordPress, there are basically themes/templates for almost any kind of website you would like to create.

-Both Joomla and WordPress themes/templates are customizable.
-Moreover, if there’s need for a custom design, or to redesign your Joomla or WordPress website entirely, you need to know Joomla/WordPress theme/template development (as the case may be), or hire a Joomla/WordPress developer, as this is a very complex task!
+Both Joomla 4 vs WordPress themes/templates are customizable.
+Moreover, if there’s need for a custom design, or need to redesign your Joomla or WordPress website entirely, you’ll need to know Joomla/WordPress theme/template development (as the case may be), or hire a Joomla/WordPress developer, as this is a very complex task!

 An interesting thing about using Joomla or WordPress, is that; there are different templates for almost any kind of website you would like to create.
 Is it a blogging site?
-Portfolio? eCommerce? etc., there are different Joomla or WordPress themes/templates available for each business type, website type, or niche.
+Portfolio? eCommerce? etc., there are different Joomla/WordPress themes/templates available for each business type, website type, or niche.

 Fortunately, you can redesign your WordPress website even without knowing WordPress theme development.
 This is actually possible through drag and drop WordPress page builders.

 On the theme installation page of WordPress, you can find, and install other free WordPress themes that are available on the official theme repository of WordPress, right from the theme installation page of your WordPress website.
-And installing a WordPress theme is very easy!
+Installing a WordPress theme is very easy!

-There are a whole lot of WordPress theme development companies out there, with beautiful and professional WordPress themes, both in free and paid versions that you can get started with.
-TemplateMonster is one of the trusted WordPress theme development companies.
+There are a whole lot of WordPress theme development companies out there with beautiful and professional WordPress themes, both in free and paid versions that you can get started with.
+TemplateMonster is one of the most trusted WordPress theme market place.

 In comparison, WordPress has an official theme repository, while Joomla doesn’t.
-Moreover, WordPress happens to have more themes, and theme development companies than Joomla.
+In addition, WordPress happens to have more themes, and theme development companies than Joomla.

 Joomla uses templates.
 Joomla templates are available in the market.
-However, knowing the best, and the right one that would match your business website could be a great challenge.
+Knowing the best, and the right one that would match your business website could be a great challenge.
 In our JovialGuide, we have detailedly listed out the things to consider when choosing a Joomla.